Harry Boyes (footballer)

-Harry Boyes (born 2 November 2001) is an English professional footballer who plays as a left wingback for club Southend United.
+Harry Boyes (born 2 November 2001) is an English professional footballer who plays as a left wingback for club York City.

 Career

 Sheffield United

 Born in Barnsley, Boyes began his career with Manchester City and Sheffield United.
 He spent time on loan in non-league with Bradford (Park Avenue), and Solihull Moors, where he was in the National League team of the season.

 He moved on loan to Forest Green Rovers in June 2022.
 Boyes spent the early part of the season injured.
 He was recalled by parent club Sheffield United on 2 January 2023 having played 16 times providing 3 assists in all competitions, and four days later he joined League One rival Lincoln City on loan for the remainder of the season.
 He made his debut a day later against Charlton Athletic on a 2–1 defeat.
 Boyes played a further 17 games for Lincoln before returning to his parent club at the conclusion of the season.

 On 13 July 2023, Boyes joined League One side Wycombe Wanderers on a season-long loan.
 On 12 January 2024, his loan at Wycombe was cancelled and he was loaned to Fleetwood Town.

 On 29 May 2025, Sheffield United announced that Boyes would be departing the club upon the expiration of his contract.

 On 2 July 2025, Boyes signed for National League side Southend United, penning a two-year deal.

+In August 2026 he signed for York City.